deatrich/linux-home-server/linux-server.md

 If you are interested in expanding your horizons and understanding more about the command-line, then this guide is for you.
 There is also a lot of detail in this guide; this is my personal preference.
-I grow tired of the current trend to provide internet-searched answers on a mobile phone with just a few finger swipes.
+I grow tired of the current trend to provide internet-searched answers in a few phrases to fit on the screen of a mobile phone.

 Take a look at the table of contents at the top of the document.
 Some users will only be interested in creating a 24x7 local file-sharing (Samba) service